boston-dynamics/spot-sdk/docs/python/understanding_spot_programming.md

 2020-03-26 17:30:27,615 - DEBUG - Created channel to 192.168.80.3 at port 443 with authority id.spot.robot
 ...
 ```
-The first output line creates a Spot `SDK object`.
+The first output line creates a Spot SDK object.
 All Spot API programs start this way.

 Note that the output text itself demonstrates Spot's use of Python's [logging facility](https://docs.python.org/3/library/logging.html), we recommend you perform your logging with the same.

-The third line creates a `client` of Spot's `robot-id service`.
+The third line creates a `client` of Spot's `robot-id` service.
 The Spot API exposes on-robot capabilities via a set of network-accessible services - similar to a [microservice](https://en.wikipedia.org/wiki/Microservices) architecture.

 The final line of output above shows the command initiating a gRPC channel to Spot.
 All communication to the robot is over a secure HTTPS connection.
 Spot API uses [gRPC](https://grpc.io) as its underlying RPC (Remote Procedure Call) transport. gRPC is a high-performance  networking connection for services which supports a wide variety of programming environments. gRPC uses [Protocol Buffers](https://developers.google.com/protocol-buffers/) as the messaging format, which has a compact over-the-wire representation and supports backwards and forwards compatibility.